voelzmo/codex/aws.md

-Since the generic S3 bucket policy is a little open (and we don't want random people reading through our backups), we're going to want to create our own policy:
+Since the generic S3 bucket policy is a little open (and we don't want random people reading through our backups), we're going to want to create our own policy.
+Go to the IAM user you just created, click `permissions`, then click the blue button with `Create User Policy`, paste the following policy and modify accordingly, click `Validate Policy` and apply the policy afterwards.

 ```
 {